 The annual monitoring of the implementation of the minimum standard in line with BEPS Action 6 was launched in 2018 and an initial review report was published in early 2019.
-The monitoring is based on the Terms of Reference published in June 2017 for the review of this minimum standard.
-These terms are currently being examined.
+The monitoring is based on the revised Terms of Reference published of April 2021.

 BEPS Action 13